sergeiudris/deathstar.lab/docs/git-forkflow.md

   - https://www.kernel.org/doc/html/latest/maintainer/rebasing-and-merging.html#:~:text=Merging%20is%20a%20common%20operation,nearly%209%25%20of%20the%20total.&text=The%20kernel%20is%20not%20such,most%20likely%2C%20lead%20to%20trouble.

-## thinking: rebase for upstream, merge for lab
+## ~~thinking: rebase for upstream, merge for lab~~

-- we rebase and pick commits from lab and generate a new patch commit onto our fork's main branch
+- <s>we rebase and pick commits from lab and generate a new patch commit onto our fork's main branch
 - that commit does not exist anywhere yet
 - then we rebase-merge lineraly into upstream's main branch, generating a new hash again (we have a choice to lie or not with --committer-date-is-author-date)
 - at this point